Chungking Mansions: Public safety

 Due to many incidents throughout the years, Chungking Mansions has earned a reputation as a dangerous place rife with crime and disaster.
 Unsanitary conditions, security, outdated electrical wiring, and blocked staircases all contribute to the hazards.
-On 21 February 1988, a fire broke out in the building, leaving a Danish tourist to become trapped inside and die.
+On 21 February 1988, a fire broke out in the building, leaving a Danish tourist trapped inside to die.
 The fire, as well as a blaze in a similar building, provoked a review of rules and regulations concerning public safety.

-In 1995, Chungking Mansions made local newspaper headlines when Sushila Pandey, a 37-year-old Indian tourist, was killed in the building by her Sri Lankan partner Attanayake Wasala Dangamuwa, 54.
+In 1995, Chungking Mansions made local headlines when Sushila Pandey, a 37-year-old Indian tourist, was killed in the building by her Sri Lankan partner Attanayake Wasala Dangamuwa, 54.

 In an effort to tighten the building's security, in 2003 CCTV cameras were installed.
 As of 2013, there were 330 cameras, covering 70 per cent of the building's public spaces.

 Chungking Mansions is also known to be a centre of drugs as well as a refuge for petty criminals, scammers, and illegal immigrants.
-For example, in a police raid in June 1995, about 1,750 people were questioned, and 45 men and 7 women from Asian and African countries were arrested on suspicion of offenses, including failing to produce proof of identity, overstaying, using forged travel documents, owning equipment for forging documents, and possessing illegal drugs.
+For example, in a police raid in June 1995, about 1,750 people were questioned, and 45 men and 7 women from Asian and African countries were arrested on suspicion of offences, including failing to produce proof of identity, overstaying, using forged travel documents, owning equipment for forging documents, and possessing illegal drugs.
 In "Operation Sahara" in 1996, 52 men and 7 women from 14 countries were arrested for violating immigration regulations.
 An episode of National Geographic's Locked Up Abroad showed the location as the rendezvous for gold smugglers, contracted to be mules carrying 60 or more pounds of gold into Nepal.

 In recent years, especially after the 2019–2020 Hong Kong protests, negative views of ethnic minorities in Hong Kong, such as Africans, have gradually decreased.
-Chungking Mansion's public image improved after Jeffrey Andrews, a social worker who leads the NGO Christian Action Centre for Refugees in the building, organized ethnic minority members to offer water and food to protesters on 20 October 2019.
-Since then, tours of the building, organized by ethnic minority members to celebrate rather than fear the building, have attracted local visitors.
+Chungking Mansion's public image improved after Jeffrey Andrews, a social worker who leads the NGO Christian Action Centre for Refugees in the building, organised ethnic minority members to offer water and food to protesters on 20 October 2019.
+Since then, tours of the building, organised by ethnic minority members to celebrate rather than fear the building, have attracted local visitors.